 What Types of Technology Are Used in Archdiocese of Louisville Schools?

 The types of technology vary from one school to another.
 However, all schools maintain a ratio of 4 students to 1 computer as a guideline.
 Some schools have one-to-one programs in certain grades.
-In addition to computers, interactive whiteboards and slates are common in most schools.
+In addition to computers and tablets, interactive whiteboards and slates are common in most schools.
 Five schools currently have videoconferencing capabilities.
 Most schools use classroom sound systems.
 It is important to note that with technology, as with other tools, the focus is on improved student learning.

 Do Catholic Schools Have Separate Classes for Children with Special Learning Needs?

 Catholic schools in the Archdiocese of Louisville use a model of inclusion for students with special learning needs.
 Students with mild to moderate learning disabilities are enrolled in regular classrooms.
 A special needs coordinator works closely with teachers and parents to identify strategies, modifications and/or accommodations that can help a student with learning differences achieve success.